Abdalrahman-Alhamod/Al-Aqsa-Mosque/Historical_Sites_Content.md

 ### Dome of Solomon 🕋

 Named after the biblical figure King Solomon, this dome is steeped in historical and religious significance.

-### Golden Dome 🕋

-Known for its stunning architecture and golden exterior.

-### Lead Dome 🕋

-Showcases intricate design and craftsmanship.

-### Al-Buraq Wall 🕌

-Believed to be the site where the Prophet Muhammad tethered the Buraq during his night journey.

-### Al-Marwani Mosque 🕌

-An integral part of the compound's religious complex.

-### Al-Sakhrah Mosque 🕌

-Holds historical significance and architectural beauty.

-### Temple Mount 🕌

-A site of immense religious significance for Jews, Christians, and Muslims.

-### Sanctum 🕌

-The innermost sanctified area of the Al-Aqsa Mosque, reserved for prayer and worship.

 ### Archways and Arches 🕌